Jeans for Genes Day

-Support research for childhood genetic diseases in style by donning a pair of your best jeans on the 4 August.
+Support research for childhood genetic diseases by wearing your best denim on the first Friday of August

 While the majority of babies are born healthy, 1 in 20 is born with a birth defect or genetic disease and more than 160,000 children around the world are diagnosed with cancer every year.
 Medical research is always looking for ways to treat or prevent such childhood diseases and some of the major advances over the years have included the eradication of polio, smallpox and diphtheria.